Cognigy/Documentation/docs/insights/dashboards/overview.md

 ### Number of Inputs

-Indicates the number of inputs displayed over a period of time in a bar chart.
+Displays the number of inputs displayed over a period of time.

 Source table: